zac-freeman/zbus-cli-ent/README.md

 - `docker-compose run build` builds the `zbus-cli-ent.x` application.

 - `docker-compose run client` runs the `zbus-cli-ent.x` application.
 Arguments provided to this command are received by the application.

 - `docker-compose run shell` starts a bash shell inside the docker container with project repository mounted inside of it.

 - `docker-compose run clean` removes all build artifacts.

+Additionally, there is a simple bash script to check the connection to zBus:
+- `./zbus-curl-test.sh <url>` negotiates a websocket connection with the zBus server at the given URL.

 ### Examples